Amortized Simulation-Based Inference in Generalized Bayes via Neural Posterior Estimation: Neural architectures

 The implementation details of the three phases of Algorithm 2 follow.

-\begin{description} \item[Phase I : Score network $s_\psi(\theta,x,\sigma)$] Concatenate $[e_\theta,e_x,e_\sigma]$ and map through a residual MLP to produce a joint score. \begin{itemize} \item Parameter embedding $e_\theta$ - Input is $\theta$.
+\begin{description} \item[Phase I : Score network $s_\psi(\theta,x,\sigma)$] We first fix the noise scales $\sigma_1>\cdots>\sigma_T$ used for denoising score matching and for the annealed sampler in Phase~II, together with the number of Langevin steps $\{K_j\}_{j=1}^T$ and the base step-size scale $\epsilon_\eta$.
+The score network concatenates $[e_\theta,e_x,e_\sigma]$ and maps the result through a residual MLP to produce a joint score. \begin{itemize} \item Parameter embedding $e_\theta$ - Input is $\theta$.
 MLP (width 128) with 3 residual blocks and LayerNorm after each block. \item Data embedding $e_x$ -Input is $x$.
 MLP (width 128) with 3 residual blocks and LayerNorm after each block. \item Noise-scale embedding $e_\sigma$ - Input is $\log\sigma$.
 2-layer MLP (width 128) similar to time/noise embeddings used in diffusion models~\citep{ho2020denoising,nichol2021improved}. \end{itemize}

+\item[Phase II : Synthesize tempered pairs] We initialize each chain from the base joint $(\theta,x)\sim \pi(\theta)p(x\mid\theta)$ and run annealed short-run Langevin dynamics using the same noise scales $\{\sigma_j\}_{j=1}^T$ fixed in Phase~I. The sampler loops over the noise scales from large to small.
+At scale $\sigma_j$, we set